kammitama5/kammitama5.github.io/_posts/2024-04-30-Tuesday-April-30th.md

 <img src="/images1/AIMPQC24/aimpqc18.png" width="200">

-- a book my friend (who came all the way from Zurich; I met him at Eurocrypt last year, in Lyon!) and I found on the first day!
+- a book my friend (who came all the way from Zurich; I met him at Eurocrypt last year, in Lyon! (he is in grad school, but also part-time at IBM research, and will be my TA for the Zurich summer school this year!) and I found on the first day!
+One of my research collaborators will also be at the same summer school, so I'm super excited about that, too!

 <img src="/images1/AIMPQC24/aimpqc19.png" width="200">